Moushumi Chatterjee: 1967–1984: Debut and breakthrough

-Chatterjee made her film debut in the Bengali hit Balika Badhu (1967), directed by Tarun Majumdar.
+Chatterjee made her film debut as a child heroine in the Bengali hit Balika Badhu (1967), directed by Tarun Majumdar when she was a preteen.
 In an interview, Moushumi Chatterjee quoted: "After Balika Badhu, I was flooded with Bengali movies but I wished to complete my studies.
 However, movies were in my fate hence when I was studying in class X, a close aunt of mine was on her death-bed and her last wish was to see me married.
 Hence, to satisfy her wish I got married."
 She was called as Indira at home.
 She got engaged to guardian and neighbour Hemant Kumar's son, Jayant Mukherjee (Babu).
 "I fell in love with Babu.
 He was the first man I came in touch with outside my family."
 She was then seen in Bengali films like Parineeta, Anindita.

-Her debut as heroine in the Hindi film Anuraag in 1972 was directed by Shakti Samanta.
-The film became a major success.
-She played a blind girl who falls in love, and her performance earned her a Filmfare nomination as Best Actress.
-Anuraag won the Filmfare Award as Best Film.
+She made her debut as the leading lady in the Hindi film Anuraag (1972) directed by Shakti Samanta.
+Moushumi played the role of a blind girl and earned her first and only nomination for the Filmfare Award for Best Actress; Anuraag won the Filmfare Award for Best Film.
+The film proved to be a major success.
 About her Hindi film debut, she said in an interview: "As my father-in-law was a renowned film celebrity, many film personalities used to throng our house.
 One among them was filmmaker Shakti Samanta, who insisted upon me to act in movies.
 I declined, but both my father-in-law and my husband encouraged me, thus I got Anuraag."
 When asked about her first role in Hindi films she said that "[w]hen Shaktida told me that I have to play a blind lady I was taken aback.
 I honestly told Shaktida that I may not do justice to the role as I have never studied a blind person, but Shaktida assured me that he will take me to a blind school and train me ... he insisted to do a small Mahurat shot before. [...]
 When I reached the studio I was excited to see Bollywood luminaries like Nutanji, Dadamoni (Ashok Kumar fondly called), Rajesh Khanna, S. D. Burman and others.
 The moment Shaktida called action I did my Mahurat shot confidently and was applauded.
 After the shot, Shaktida told me that I had given the shot so skillfully that there was no need to visit a blind school!"